Il Politecnico: History and profile

 Il Politecnico was first published in Milan as a weekly on 29 September 1945.
+The magazine was openly affiliated with the Communist Party.
 Giulio Einaudi was the publisher, and Elio Vittorini was the editor of the magazine.
 Franco Fortini, an Italian poet and Marxist theorist, was one of the editorial board members of Il Politecnico.
-On 1 May 1946 the magazine began to be published monthly.
+From 1 May 1946 the magazine came out monthly.

 The idea behind the establishment of Il Politecnico was to rebuild Italian culture after the experience of Fascism.
 This idea was originally developed by a communist Catholic philosopher Felice Balbo in 1945.
 Il Politecnico also aimed at providing a democratic forum for literary discussions.
+It considered culture as a guide to policy.
+This approach was similar to that advocated by French thinker Jean-Paul Sartre and was totally opposite of Palmiro Togliatti's understanding of culture as something less important than party instructions.

-The magazine rejected not to cover the work by non-Communist artists and featured translations of famous authors such as Ernest Hemingway, T. S. Eliot, Franz Kafka and James Joyce.
-The magazine also published photo-stories of Luigi Crocenzi.
+Il Politecnico rejected not to cover the work by non-Communist artists and featured translations of famous authors such as Ernest Hemingway, T. S. Eliot, Franz Kafka and James Joyce.
+Translated literary work by these and other international authors was one of the defining characteristics of the magazine.
+It also published photo-stories of Luigi Crocenzi.
 Italo Calvino was among the contributors and in fact, he started his career as a journalist in the magazine.

-Due to its editorial policy Il Politecnico lost the support of the Communist Party and eventually, ceased publication in December 1947.
+Due to the conflict between the Communist Party leader Palmiro Togliatti and Elio Vittorini and its editorial policy Il Politecnico lost the support of the Communist Party.
+The magazine eventually ceased publication in December 1947.
 The 39th issue was the last one which did not announce the closing of the magazine.